-Dave Chappelle responds to Netflix row over his anti-trans special
+Dave Chappelle responds to backlash after being called 'anti-trans' over Netflix special

 Dave Chappelle has responded to the row over his Netflix stand-up special The Closer.

-The comedian spoke for the first time since his comments in the special sparked a backlash especially amidst the LGBTQ community when told his audience that “gender is a fact”.
+The comedian spoke for the first time since his comments in the special sparked a backlash especially amidst the LGBTQ community when he told his audience that “gender is a fact”.

 “They canceled J.K.
 Rowling – my God,” Chappelle said in the show.
 “Effectively, she said gender was a fact, the trans community got mad as shit, they started calling her a TERF.”